Communication-Forensics-Lab/harmful-content-detection/GermEval2026/data/c2a/readme.md

 # Call to Action

-This subdirectory contains the data for the first subtask of the shared task on "Harmful Content Detection in Social Media" in the context of GermEval 2025: the **binary detection of Call2Action**.
+This subdirectory contains the data for the first subtask of the shared task on "Harmful Content Detection in Social Media" in the context of GermEval 2026: the **binary detection of Call2Action**.

 ## Data annotation

-The data set contains all tweets for which there was a majority decision among the four annotators as to whether or not a tweet was a call to action (TRUE) or not (FALSE).
+The data set contains all tweets for which there was a majority decision among the three to four annotators as to whether or not a tweet was a call to action (TRUE) or not (FALSE).
 A call to action is understood to be, based on the definition of the [Oxford Dictionaries](https://www.oxfordlearnersdictionaries.com/definition/english/call-to-action), an order or request for a specific action or behaviour.
 The behaviour that a call to action encourages or incites may but does not have to be, criminally relevant.
 For example, it may also be a call for a demonstration or political campaign such as distributing leaflets.

 ## Origin and structure of the data

-The data set contains a total of 9822 German tweets.
-Most of the data set consists of posts and comments from a right-wing extremist movement from 12/12/2014 to 07/07/2016.
+The **training data** for GermEval 2025 has been expanded and now includes a total of 15,915 tweets.
+The data set consists of posts and comments from a right-wing extremist movement from 12/12/2014 to 07/07/2016.
 The data set is provided as a CSV file.
 An entry has the following format:

 "id";"description";"C2A"<br />
 "1064396393598783";"Oliver, ich guck doch schon mindestens einmal die Woche RTL2-NEWS.";FALSE

+The **test dataset** contains 2,982 tweets.
+It is identical to the GermEval 2025 test set to allow direct comparability between editions.
+The test data is also distributed as a CSV file, containing an ID and the tweet text:
+"id";"description"<br />

+## Anonymization of data

-To anonymise the data mentions in the data set were replaced as follows:
+To anonymise the data mentions in the data set (training and test data) were replaced as follows:
 - mentions of the press/press offices/news portals: [@PRE]
 - mentions of the police/police authorities: [@POL]
 - mentions of groups/organisations/associations: [@GRP]